Cautious cuddling? England to OK hugs as lockdown eases

 Around 53% of the British population have received one dose of vaccine while more than a quarter have had two jabs — one of the speediest vaccine rollouts in the world.

-One of the country's leading epidemiologists, Professor John Bell of Oxford University, said the nation is in a “very strong position” to move forward with easing restrictions.

-The next round of lockdown easing is expected on June 21.
+The ensuing round of lockdown easing is expected on June 21.
 The hope is that all other limits on social contacts will be lifted then.

+Though the coronavirus backdrop is clearly much improved, there are concerns that the government is being overly hasty with lifting the restrictions on social contact at a time when some parts of the world, such as India, are in the midst of a huge resurgence of the virus, and the vaccine rollout still has a way to go.

+Gurch Randhawa, a professor of diversity in public health at the University of Bedfordshire, is one who's wary, and cautioned about potential mixed messaging coming from the government.

 ———